DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

     DD_SOCIAL_AUTH_GITLAB_PROJECT_AUTO_IMPORT = True
     {{< /highlight >}}

+    **Important:** if you enable this setting on already working instance with gitlab integrations, it will require new grant "read_repository" by user

 5. Restart DefectDojo, and you should now see a **Login with Gitlab** button on the login page.